ikosmidis/cranly/README.md

     #> [6] "qvcalc"      "rARPACK"     "sandwich"
     #>
     #> $dependence_index
-    #> [1] 0.385751
+    #> [1] 0.3857451

-Check the package vignettes for a more comprehensive tour of the package and for network visualisations on authors with orders of magnitude larger collaboration networks than mine.
+Check the package vignettes for a more comprehensive tour of the package and for network visualizations on authors with orders of magnitude larger collaboration networks than mine.

 ### Code of Conduct